joelcollinsdc/joelcollinsdc.github.io/resume.md

 permalink: /resume/
 ---

-I'm a web developer passionate about using technology to make peoples lives better.
+I'm a web developer passionate about using technology to make people's lives better.

 ## Work